skyflowapi/aws-analytics-demo/README.md

 The stage option is optional and helps organize the stacks (the parameter goes in the naming).

 Once the Lambdas are deployed, go to the functions list in the console and look for the `dynamodb-stream-envname-topic-creator` (where envname is the name set in the --stage parameter) function, and trigger it manually.
-It's just a convenience function to create the topic in Kafka, without the need of further configurations.
+It's just a convenience function to create the topic in Kafka, without the need for further configurations.

 Now, the DynamoDB stream processing should be ready.